-In order to better understand if Wye River can meet the needs of each student, we use diagnostic testing for our admissions process in the form of a Psychoeducational Evaluation (or similar evaluation).
-Testing is considered complete if it includes a test of cognition (WISC, Woodcock Johnson), and achievement (Woodcock Johnson, WIAT) and is determined to be complete by the specialists involved.
+In order to better understand if we're able to meet the needs of each student, we use diagnostic testing for our admissions process in the form of a Psychoeducational Evaluation (or similar evaluation).
+Testing is considered complete if it includes a test of cognition (WISC, Woodcock-Johnson), and achievement (Woodcock-Johnson, WIAT) and is determined to be complete by the specialists involved.
 If your student has not had testing done or it has been more than three years since they have been tested, please contact the admissions office to discuss your options and resources.

 Do Wye River teachers follow a certain curriculum?